Overview

 Children and adolescents up to 16 years

-We accept new referrals from across Victoria for any child or adolescent up to the age of 16 years with concerns regarding their gender identity.
-A referral from a General Practitioner (GP) to the Gender Service is required.
+We accept new referrals from across Victoria for any child or adolescent up to the age of 16 years with questions or concerns regarding their gender identity.
+A referral to the Gender Service from a General Practitioner (GP) or Paediatrician is required.

-- Ensure community based mental health support is in place.
+- Ensure community based mental health support is in place

 Adolescents 16 years and over